 No matter what type you buy, chlorine will still help kill the bacteria, germs, and viruses in your pool and clear out algae, all while keeping your pool looking nice and clear.

-You’ll need to consider whether you want to buy extra ingredients to mix with the chlorine as you’ll need to with liquid chlorine to counteract its base or if you wish to pay a little more to have a product that doesn’t have a high pH.
+You’ll need to consider whether you want to buy extra ingredients to mix with the chlorine, as you’ll need to with liquid chlorine to counteract its base, or if you wish to pay a little more for a product that doesn’t have a high pH.

 You should also consider the size of your pool.
 Are you trying to treat a small pool or spa?
 Powder chlorine, especially dichlor, will be an excellent choice for that.
 If you have a larger pool or host frequent pool parties, liquid chlorine might be a better choice for you.

 Each product is great for pool owners of either kind.
-But they both come with their drawbacks, depending on your preferences.
+However, depending on your preferences, they both have drawbacks.

 Questions?
 Drop me a line.
-Also, be sure to read my guides on swimming pool maintenance 101 and chemicals for pools.
+Also, read my guides on swimming pool maintenance 101 and chemicals for pools.